kiboschool/programming1-week-5-exercises/README.md

 `lbs_to_kg` should take a value in pounds, and return a value in kilograms.

 `kg_to_lbs` should take a value in kilograms, and return a value in pounds.

+## Testing

+Test out your functions manually by printing the results.

+Then, test your code using the automated tests by running `python3 test.py`.